top of page

 But as this architecture grows, so does a critical vulnerability: the coming impact of quantum computing on today’s cryptography.

-In this new white paper, Dr. David Mussington argues that the window to secure the next decade remains open — but only if action begins now.
+In this paper, Dr. Mussington argues that AI infrastructure and PQC migration are inextricably linked.
+They share the same capital expenditure cycles, the same 2030–2035 planning horizon, and the same operational necessity for deep visibility and control.
+The window to secure the next decade remains open — but only if action begins now.

 Executive Summary